indiaai/hyde/about.md

 All chapters subscribe this culture code to maintain unreasonable standards of community ethics.

-India.AI is leveraging the collective power of the tech community as a force for getting amazing things done using AI.
+IndiaAI is leveraging the collective power of the tech community as a force for getting amazing things done using AI.

 Have questions or suggestions?
 Feel free to [get in touch](mailto:deeplearningblr@gmail.com) or [ask us on Twitter](https://twitter.com/deeplearningblr).
 We are on Slack!
 Get your invite [here](https://dlblr.typeform.com/to/pQpleB) and join the discussion.